toucansites/website/src/contents/docs/content-management/index.md

 ---
 type: category
-title: Content Management
+title: "Content Management"
-description: Content Management
+description: "Learn how to manage content with Toucan using markdown, front matter, and custom properties."
 order: 3
 ---